danielharrell/SumLect2015/Lost_Idea_LA.md

-extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real, and the threat to liberal education intrinsic to it.
+extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real, and the threat to liberal education therefore intrinsic to it.
 The death of liberal education, so understood, would similarly come from within, in a proof of its life, and perhaps the only proof of life.